memfault/interrupt/_drafts/best-of-binutils.md

 There's two particularly helpful arguments:

-- `-d` - Causes only data sections (code in the actual binary) to be scanned instead of the entire info rather than parts of the ELF that are not in the binary.
+- `-d` - Causes only data sections (code in the actual binary) to be scanned rather than parts of the ELF that are not in the binary.
 - `-n <number>` - Can be used to control the minimum string length scanned for.

-#### Leveraging strings to Save Code
+#### Leveraging `strings` to Save Code Space

 Let's take a look at the longest strings in the Zephyr `samples/net/wifi` application: